 If neither side of an argument shows submission and it cannot be resolved with a small tussle, harpy often challenge each other to Gra’gahoo da: a religious fight to the death with strict rules.

 Harpy battles are vicious frenzies without much technique behind them.
 Most harpies use their feet, teeth, and claws to savagely rip their opponents to shreds until they show submission.
-Instinctively harpies break away from fights every few minutes to circle and re-display; this gives their opponents a chance to show submission without the risk of being killed.
+Instinctively harpies break away from fights every few minutes to circle and re-display; this gives their opponents a chance to show submission without the risk of being severely injured or killed.

-The Har’py language, usually referred to with the title of the Har’py religion instead of the name of the people, is very harsh-sounding.
+The Har’py language, most commonly referred to with the title of the Har’py religion instead of the name of the people, is very harsh-sounding.
 The accent used to speak it is quite raspy.
 They tend to avoid sounds that use the tongue or lips against the teeth, and so have a very open mouth way of speaking.

 The harpy people do not have a written language and are completely unable to learn how to read or write.
 They simply lack the ability, as they never had reason to evolve it.

 Their non-verbal language skills are still rather complicated, however, as they have many natural signals in their body language that express things well and are not easily translated into other languages.
-Because of this, they find sign language very easy to learn and have their own modified version which includes their natural body language.
+Because of this they find sign language very easy to learn and have their own modified version which includes their natural body language.